TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/CreateModule.rst

 .. tip::

-   If you want to do extensive data modeling you may want to use :ref:`Extbase templating <backend-modules-template>`.
+   If you want to do extensive data modeling, you may want to use :ref:`Extbase templating <backend-modules-template>`.
-   If you build a simple backend module it makes sense to work without Extbase.
+   If you are building  a simple backend module, it makes sense to work without Extbase.

 Basic controller
 ================